pshah116/Electronics-R-US/README.md

 **Loyalty Program Performance:**

 • Continue investing in loyalty members.
-They drove stronger results in 2021–2022 in revenue, total orders, and AOV.
+They drove stronger results in 2021–2022 in revenue, total orders, and AOV compared to non-loyalty members.

 • Prioritize direct and email marketing channels, as they have driven the highest number of signups and demonstrate strong conversion rates: